 Thinking about moving to Dallas?
-While the Big D is known for its big hair, big steaks, and big sports, there’s plenty more to appreciate about it.
-Here are 15 things to know about living in Dallas!
+While the Big D is known for its big hair, big steaks, and big sports, there’s plenty more to appreciate in this larger-than-life city.
+Here are 19 things to know about living in Dallas!

 Dallas Is NOT Fort Worth

 Though Dallas and Fort Worth share DFW International Airport and are part of the DFW metro area—which consists of Dallas, Fort Worth, and Arlington—locals want you to know they’re not the same city.
 In fact, this lively Texas city alone spans an incredible 385 square miles, and is home to nearly 1.3 million residents!
 If you’re relocating to Dallas, one of the major differences you’ll notice between the Big D and Cowtown is the word association with “cowboys.”
 In Fort Worth, cowboys are the people leading the twice-daily cattle drives at The Fort Worth Stockyards.
 In Dallas, the Cowboys are a famous NFL team (with equally-famous cheerleaders).
 Dallasites will also find unique infrastructure dedicated to Dallas history like the Dallas cattle drive sculpture in Pioneer Plaza.

 Get to Know the DART System